Ravnica Allegiance: Reception

 Chris Carter, for Destructoid, highlighted that "Allegiance has some pretty wild cards and completes the Shockland mana base for every deck combination. [...]
 Everything in this set (and the previous set, Guilds of Ravnica) will remain standard in Arena and in the paper format throughout the fourth quarter of 2020.
 The current sets of Ixalan, Rivals of Ixalan, Dominaria and Core 2019 are cycling out later this year. [...]
-If you haven’t played a sealed game of Magic before, you might want to give it a shot.
+If you haven't played a sealed game of Magic before, you might want to give it a shot.
 The gist is that gaming stores around the country will run limited events where players are given six booster packs and are tasked with creating a deck.
 You can swap out whatever cards you want between rounds but your job is win as many games as possible. [...]
 As always there is the option to crack open booster packs (or boxes of 36 packs) and try your luck when cards go on sale.
 Some people dig the thrill of cracking.
 Alternatively, you can also buy singles and build the decks you want".

 Cameron Kunzelman, for Paste, commented that this set "is the best impulses of Magic humming along on all cylinders. [...]
-From my experience playing a few drafts and a couple sealed tournaments on Magic Arena, this makes for one of the better Limited formats simply because there’s a bit of time for players to think.
-Your decisions matter, the decks don’t build themselves, and you really have to consider your attacks, blocks and use of supporting spells. [...]
-If you’ve been out of the Magic game for a while, Ravnica Allegience [sic] is a great place to jump back in simply because it demonstrates some of the core strengths of Magic design. [...]
+From my experience playing a few drafts and a couple sealed tournaments on Magic Arena, this makes for one of the better Limited formats simply because there's a bit of time for players to think.
+Your decisions matter, the decks don't build themselves, and you really have to consider your attacks, blocks and use of supporting spells. [...]
+If you've been out of the Magic game for a while, Ravnica Allegiance [sic] is a great place to jump back in simply because it demonstrates some of the core strengths of Magic design. [...]
 As for how this set will impact the broader experience of Magic, including Standard and Modern formats, I cannot say. [...]
-If I have a choice between a set having an interesting Limited environment and cards that make for a crunchy, highly competitive Constructed format, I’m going to go for the former.
-All in all, Ravnica Allegience [sic] establishes the core expectations for Magic sets for the next couple years.
-It isn’t raising the bar; it’s creating the new bar".
+If I have a choice between a set having an interesting Limited environment and cards that make for a crunchy, highly competitive Constructed format, I'm going to go for the former.
+All in all, Ravnica Allegiance establishes the core expectations for Magic sets for the next couple years.
+It isn't raising the bar; it's creating the new bar".

 Princess Weekes, for The Mary Sue, highlighted her favorite cards from the set with her top three being Mirror March, Captive Audience and Rhythm of the Wild.
-Weekes included the caveat: "I am very much a newbie and a casual player who mostly enjoys Commander and Modern, so I’m not coming in here as some master authority.
+Weekes included the caveat: "I am very much a newbie and a casual player who mostly enjoys Commander and Modern, so I'm not coming in here as some master authority.
 There are lots of awesome Magic YouTube channels that have broken down the best cards in the set through years of experience as players.
 For me, as a baby Magic user who enjoys playing and just wants to have a good time with creatures who do cool things and crafting themed decks, here are the eight cards that really spoke to me as I was enjoying the set".